(Updated) States and Localities Continue to Address Workplace Harassment

 New York City

-In March, Washington state enacted a package of bills to address sexual harassment in the workplace, and they will take effect in June 2018.
+In March 2018, Washington state enacted a package of bills to address sexual harassment in the workplace that took effect in June 2018.

 One bill prohibits an employer from requiring an employee, as a condition of employment, to sign a nondisclosure agreement or other document that prevents the employee from disclosing sexual harassment or sexual assault occurring in the workplace.